-The Clayey Sand strata observed in several borings throughout Unit 5B of this subdivision are preferential pathways for the transfer of subsurface water.
-These materials may be present elsewhere at the site and at similar or different depths.
+The Clayey Sand and Clayey Gravel stratum observed in most of the borings, as well as cracks and fissures within the weathered limestone, are preferential pathways for the transfer of subsurface water.
+In addition, cracks within the weathered limestone These materials may be present elsewhere at the site and at similar or different depths.
 The contractor should check for subsurface water before commencement of excavation activities.